niragam/Bluetooth-dualboot-pairing/README.md

 To extract the Bluetooth pairing key, you need:

 - The **MAC address of your Bluetooth adapter**
-- The **MAC address of your Bluetooth device** (e.g. headphones, keyboard, mouse, etc.)
+- The **MAC address of your Bluetooth device**

 #### A. Get the Adapter MAC

-1. Press `Win + X` → open **Terminal (Admin)**
+1. Press `Win + X` and select **Terminal (Admin)**
 2. Run this command:
 ```
 getmac /v /fo list
 ```
-Look for the Bluetooth adapter e.g.:
+Locate the Bluetooth adapter entry, which will appear similar to:
 ```
 Connection Name:  Bluetooth Network Connection
 Network Adapter:  Bluetooth Device (Personal Area Network)
 Physical Address: 12-34-56-78-9A-BC
 ```
-Save its **Physical Address** - in this case: `12-34-56-78-9A-BC`
+Record the Physical Address somewhere accessible such as a txt file(in this example: 12-34-56-78-9A-BC) and format it as:
+Bluetooth adapter MAC address: 12:34:56:78:9A:BC

 #### B. Get the Device MAC address
-Still in the Terminal, run:
+In the same Terminal window, run:
 ```
 Get-PnpDevice -Class Bluetooth | Select-Object Name,InstanceId
 ```
-Look for your device's name (e.g. "Bluetooth mouse", "Sony WH-1000XM5", etc.).
+Locate your device by name (e.g., "Bluetooth mouse", "Sony WH-1000XM5").

-Example output for device called MyBluetoothDevice:
+Example output for a device named "MyBluetoothDevice":

 ```
 Name                             InstanceId